There are many resources available to help you succeed at the George Washington University School of Nursing.

 Many courses use Blackboard Collaborate to bring instructors and students together in real time.
 Click here to visit the Blackboard Collaborate first time users' page.
 This page will check to make sure your computer meets the minimum requirements and has the right version of Java to join Collaborate sessions and view recordings.
 Be sure to scroll down the page and go into the U.S. Configuration Room where you can check your audio configuration in advance of the session.
 This page also provides links to on-demand training resources.

 Some courses use the Remote Proctor Now (RP Now) system, which allows for the proctoring of your exam by recording the visual, audio and desktop aspects of your exam and exam environment.
-You will need a camera, microphone and a sufficient Internet connection to take exams using this system.
+You will need a camera, a microphone and a sufficient Internet connection to take exams using this system.
 If you have questions about using Remote Proctor, call 1-855-436-2039 if you're in the U.S. or Canada, or 1-617-658-2879 if you're calling from another country.
 There is also a 24-hour live chat help utility available (you will need to click the “Live Support Online” button on the left side of the page).